Derivatives, With Their Risks and Rewards

 A derivative is a financial contract that derives its value from an underlying asset.
 The buyer agrees to purchase the asset on a specific date at a specific price.

 Most of the world's 500 largest companies use derivatives to lower risk.
 For example, a futures contract promises the delivery of raw materials at an agreed-upon price.
 This way the company is protected if prices rise.
 Companies also write contracts to protect themselves from changes in exchange rates and interest rates.

 Most derivatives trading is done by hedge funds and other investors to gain more leverage.
 Derivatives only require a small down payment, called “paying on margin.”
 Many derivatives contracts are offset, or liquidated, by another derivative before coming to term.
 These traders don't worry about having enough money to pay off the derivative if the market goes against them.
 If they win, they cash in.

 A small percentage of the world's derivatives are traded on exchanges.
 These public exchanges set standardized contract terms.
 They specify the premiums or discounts on the contract price.
 This standardization improves the liquidity of derivatives.
 It makes them more or less exchangeable, thus making them more useful for hedging.

 The largest exchange is the CME Group.
-It's the merger between the Chicago Board of Trade, the New York Mercantile Exchange, and the Chicago Mercantile Exchange, also called CME or the Merc.
+It's the merger between the Chicago Board of Trade and the Chicago Mercantile Exchange, also called CME or the Merc.
 It trades derivatives in all asset classes.

 Stock options are traded on the NASDAQ or the Chicago Board Options Exchange.
 Futures contracts are traded on the Intercontinental Exchange.
 It acquired the New York Board of Trade in 2007.
 It focuses on financial contracts, especially on currency, and agricultural contracts, principally dealing with coffee and cotton.
-The Commodities Futures Trading Commission or the Securities and Exchange Commission regulates these exchanges.
+The Commodity Futures Trading Commission or the Securities and Exchange Commission regulates these exchanges.
 Trading Organizations, Clearing Organizations, and SEC Self-Regulating Organizations have a list of exchanges.

 Types of Financial Derivatives